 3D scanning refers to the process of analyzing real-world objects or environment to collect data on its shape and appearance.
 The data is then used to construct 3D models and textures of the objects or environment.
 Digitizing real-world objects in 3D is becoming increasingly common.
 The 3D models can be processed for 3D printing, importing into video games or VR applications.
 Below are some tools at i-Space for you to get started with 3D scanning.
 Come and try them out!

 3D Scanning Facilities

 Many consumer 3D scanners make use of short-range laser scanning technology and are suitable for scanning relatively small objects.
 A laser line or pattern is projected onto an object and the reflected laser light is captured by a sensor.
 Distance from the scanner to each scanned surface is calculated.
 And from these data, a 3D model of the object is constructed.

-Two types of 3D scanners are available in the Digitial Makespace.
-Learn how to play with them from our colleagues and then try to scan something in 3D on your own!
+Two types of laser 3D scanner are available at i-Space.
+Learn how to operate them from our colleagues and try to scan something in 3D on your own!

 |Structure Sensor (Handheld 3D Scanner)||Matter and Form (Desktop 3D Scanner)|